aashay-shah/Data-Visualization-of-911-Calls/README.md

 # Data-Visualization-of-911-Calls
-We visualized the 911 Emergency Calls of Maryland, US and concluded various conditions regarding the Emergencies arising in Maryland.
+Visualized the 911 Emergency Calls of Maryland, US and concluded various conditions leading to Emergencies in Maryland.
 Dataset: https://www.kaggle.com/mchirico/montcoalert